explosion/spaCy/website/docs/usage/rule-based-matching.md

 If you're using the [Prodigy](https://prodi.gy) annotation tool, you might recognize these pattern files from bootstrapping your named entity and text classification labelling.
-The patterns for the `EntityRuler` follow the same syntax, so you can use your existing Prodigy pattern files in spaCy, and vice versa.
+The patterns for the `entity_ruler` follow the same syntax, so you can use your existing Prodigy pattern files in spaCy, and vice versa.

 </Infobox>

-When you save out an `nlp` object that has an `EntityRuler` added to its pipeline, its patterns are automatically exported to the pipeline directory:
+When you save out an `nlp` object that has an `entity_ruler` added to its pipeline, its patterns are automatically exported to the pipeline directory:

 ```python